 Every now and then I am asked to speak to a group of union leaders or members about the type of communications we do at UCOMM.
-Some of you reading this may have experienced that and I hope it was a wonderful experience.
-In doing communications management for organized labor we must understand the mindset of who is reading your message and be prudent in crafting your message that resonates to all.
-So basically, there are three different kinds of members.
+Some of you reading this may have experienced that, and I hope it was wonderful.
+In doing communications management for organized labor, we must understand the mindset of who is reading the message and be prudent in crafting your message so that it resonates to all.
+So basically, there are three different kinds of union members.

 The first are my favorites - they are your rabble rousers, your activists.
 They like picketing, rallying, protesting, flipping cop cars, etc. Every union has them and channeling their fury can be both exhausting yet incredibly effective when managed correctly.
 The American Union Movement does not have enough of these.